FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/c_st_largeEnterpriseClusterModel/zero-downtime-lec.md

 3. Redirect the load balancer traffic from Cluster 1 to Cluster 2.
 4. On Cluster 1, stop the Scheduler and Folder Monitor on {{< SecureTransport/componentshortname >}} Servers.
 5. On Cluster 2, start the Scheduler and Folder Monitor on {{< SecureTransport/componentshortname >}} Servers.
 6. On Cluster 1, stop the protocol servers gracefully on all {{< SecureTransport/componentshortname >}} Servers and Edges.
-For more information, see <a href="../../../operations_menu/extended_server_control/graceful-shutdown#Graceful3" class="MCXref xref">Graceful shutdown of protocol servers</a>.
+For more information, see [Graceful shutdown of protocol servers](../../../operations_menu/extended_server_control/graceful-shutdown#Graceful3).
 7. On Cluster 1, make sure all protocol servers (on all {{< SecureTransport/securetransportname >}} Servers and Edges) are stopped in order to proceed with stopping the Transaction Manager gracefully.
-For more information, see <a href="../../../operations_menu/extended_server_control/graceful-shutdown#Graceful" class="MCXref xref">Graceful shutdown of Transaction Manager</a>.
+For more information, see [Graceful shutdown of Transaction Manager](../../../operations_menu/extended_server_control/graceful-shutdown#Graceful).
 8. Stop any remaining services on {{< SecureTransport/componentshortname >}} Servers and Edges in Cluster 1 – admin services, proxy services, etc. Use the `stop_all` console command: `<FILEDRIVEHOME>/bin/stop_all `(or, on Windows, `<FILEDRIVEHOME>\bin\stop_all.com`).

 > **Note:**